Sand Wedge

 Related terms

-- Bounce (Wedge)Bounce is the downward angle built into a wedge's sole, measured in degrees, that helps the club glide through sand or turf instead of digging in — higher bounce suits soft conditions and steep swings, lower bounce suits firm turf and shallow swings.
+- Bounce (Wedge)Bounce is the downward angle built into a wedge's sole, measured in degrees, that helps the club glide through sand or turf instead of digging in.
+This means higher bounce suits soft conditions and steep swings, lower bounce suits firm turf and shallow swings.

-- Gap WedgeThe gap wedge, typically 50° to 52° of loft, fills the yardage hole between a pitching wedge and a sand wedge — some manufacturers market the identical club as an "approach wedge" or "A-wedge."
+- Gap WedgeThe gap wedge, typically 50° to 52° of loft, fills the yardage hole between a pitching wedge and a sand wedge.
+This means some manufacturers market the identical club as an "approach wedge" or "A-wedge."

-- Greenside Bunker TechniqueGreenside bunker technique opens the stance and clubface, aims a few inches behind the ball, and swings through the sand rather than at the ball — the club never actually contacts the ball directly on a properly played bunker shot.
+- Greenside Bunker TechniqueGreenside bunker technique opens the stance and clubface, aims a few inches behind the ball, and swings through the sand rather than at the ball.
+This means the club never actually contacts the ball directly on a properly played bunker shot.

-- Loft GappingLoft gapping is checking that consecutive clubs in a bag — especially wedges — are spaced by consistent loft and yardage increments, so there are no large distance gaps or overlapping distances between neighboring clubs.
+- Loft GappingLoft gapping is checking that consecutive clubs in a bag.
+This means especially wedges.
+This means are spaced by consistent loft and yardage increments.
+As a result, there are no large distance gaps or overlapping distances between neighboring clubs.

 Related guides & benchmarks